TheMazeMaster/BIM-Master/README.md

 and either a `radius` (for ring outlines) or an `angles` array (for radial lines). `radialLines` may also specify `innerRadius` to start lines away from the center.
 `radialLines` overlays automatically track the wheel's rotation; each angle is offset by the current rotation value.
 All overlay objects accept an optional `visible` flag that defaults to `true`.
 Set it to `false` to temporarily hide that overlay.

+The default configuration uses `radialLines` with `t3SegmentAngles` and `t4SegmentAngles` to draw bold separators from tier T3 outward.

 ✅ MVP Summary